Search the Health Library

 Liver transplantation has been accepted as a life-saving treatment and standard of care for many forms of end-stage liver disease since the early 1980s.
-Initially, all liver transplants utilized deceased donor livers.
+Initially, all liver transplants used deceased donor livers.
 As the number of patients awaiting transplantation began to increase, it became obvious that the number of deceased donors could not meet the demand for livers across the United States.
-To meet these demands, living donor liver transplantation was developed and first started by allowing adults to donate to children.
+To meet these demands, living donor liver transplantation was developed and began with adults donating to children.
 It has since expanded to allow adults to donate to other adults.
-Technical advances in liver surgery as well as the livers tremendous ability to regenerate itself have made this procedure a lifesaving reality.
+Technical advances in liver surgery, as well as the liver's tremendous ability to regenerate, have made this procedure a life-saving reality.

-What are the benefits of live liver donation?
+What are the benefits of live donor liver transplant?

 In the United States, more than 17,500 patients are on the waiting list to receive a liver transplant.
-Although more than 6000 liver transplants are performed each year, at least 1700 patients die each year while on the wait list.
-Livers are allocated to patients based on how sick they are (their MELD score), with sicker patients having priority.
-Living donation offers patients the option of transplant prior to getting very sick (regardless of MELD score) and significantly decreasing the time they wait for a liver.
-It is an elective operation that is planned well in advance and results in a very short cold ischemia time (the time that the liver is without blood and being preserved).
-Livers from living donors are usually of excellent quality because donors are extensively evaluated prior to donation and are only allowed to donate if they are in very good health.
-Living donation not only saves the life of the intended recipient but also frees up a liver for a patient on the waiting list without that option.
+Although more than 6,000 liver transplants are performed every year, at least 1,700 patients die each year while on the waiting list.
+Livers are allocated to patients based on how sick they are (their MELD score), with sicker patients receiving priority.
+Live donation offers patients the option of transplant before they get very sick (i.e., regardless of MELD score), significantly decreasing the time they wait for a liver.
+It is an elective operation planned well in advance, and it results in a very short cold ischemia time — the amount time a liver is without blood and is artificially preserved.
+Livers from live donors are usually of excellent quality because donors are evaluated extensively and only allowed to donate if they are in very good health.
+Living donation not only saves the life of the recipient; it also frees up a liver for a patient on the waiting list who does not have that option.

-If a liver transplant candidate is eligible to have a living donor, a family member, relative or close friend can be considered for donation.
-There are several requirements that must be met to become a living donor.
-If you meet the criteria below and are interested in becoming a live liver donor, call 410-614-2989.
+If a liver transplant candidate is eligible to receive from a living donor, then a family member, relative or close friend can be considered for donation.
+There are several requirements to becoming a living donor.
+If you meet the criteria below and are interested in living donor liver transplant, call 410-614-2989.